 A North Carolina Coast Paddling Initiative

 A collaborative effort of everyday people who believe everyone should have access to clean water.
 Over the next three years, members of Wrightsville Beach Outrigger Canoe Club (WBOCC) will paddle the entire North Carolina coast to advocate for clean water, empower local communities, bring awareness of contamination and protect the most vital element of our lives: water.

-The first leg along the southeastern NC coast will kick off in September 2022 when members of WBOCC will paddle an outrigger canoe from Sunset Beach to Ocean, N.C.
-Roughly 120 miles, this journey will tell the story of the North Carolina coast – from threats and risks to solutions and triumphs – and how we can all make a difference in protecting and restoring the place we call home.
+The first leg along the southeastern NC coast kicked off in September 2022 when members of WBOCC will paddle an outrigger canoe from Sunset Beach to Ocean, N.C.
+Roughly 120 miles, this journey told the story of the North Carolina coast – from threats and risks to solutions and triumphs – and how we can all make a difference in protecting and restoring the place we call home.

 Join us on our journey!
-Proceeds from this event will benefit the North Carolina Coastal Federation, which works to empower coastal residents and visitors from all walks of life to protect and restore the water quality and critically important natural habitats of the North Carolina coast.
+Proceeds from this event benefit the North Carolina Coastal Federation, which works to empower coastal residents and visitors from all walks of life to protect and restore the water quality and critically important natural habitats of the North Carolina coast.